enioka-Haute-Couture/jqm/README.md

 **[Full documentation is here](doc/index.md)**

-JQM (short for Job Queue Manager) is a middleware allowing to runs arbitrary Java code asynchronously on a distributed network of servers.
+JQM (short for Job Queue Manager) is a middleware allowing to run arbitrary Java code asynchronously on a distributed network of servers.
 It is useful for adding a level of control between a job execution request and its technical execution - the two most obvious needs being:

 * getting long running jobs out of the application server.
 An application server is not supposed to handle these, which fill up its